lowRISC/sonata-software/doc/getting-started.md

 # Getting started guide

 This guide tells you how to get started with the Sonata board.
-If you have any issues in following this guide please contact the Sunburst Team at [info@lowrisc.org](mailto:info@lowrisc.org).
+If you have any issues in following this guide please contact the lowRISC team at [info@lowrisc.org](mailto:info@lowrisc.org).
+If you are attending a *workshop*, please feel free to speak to one of the organisers who will be pleased to help.

 The Sonata software build environment can be setup under Windows, macOS and Linux.
 We use a tool called [Nix](https://nixos.org/) to manage the build environment on all platforms.
 You need to install Nix but don't need to know anything else about it to follow these instructions.

-You also need to setup the Sonata board itself with the latest release.
+If you have a Sonata board, you can also set it up with the latest release.
+If you are attending a *workshop* and are borrowing a board, this step will have already been done for you.
 Read the [updating the sonata system guide](https://lowrisc.github.io/sonata-system/doc/guide/updating-system.html) for instructions on how to do this.
 You only need to follow the first two steps listed there.
+Don't worry if you don't have a board, because you can still follow the rest of this getting started guide.

 Only Windows requires specific instructions, Nix handles everything you need on Linux and macOS.
-So if you're not using Windows jump straight to [Installing Nix](#installing-nix).
+So if you are not using Windows jump straight to [Installing Nix](#installing-nix).

 ## Windows-specific setup